 Human narrators bring a considerable amount of nuance and performance to the text that they're reading.
 It's not just about reciting the words that you have on the page: it's an interpretation on the text, one that brings a new dimension to the book in question.
 Alexa doesn't do that, and over the last couple of days, I've been listening to her recite Fellowship of the Ring.

 It's a strange experience: the words are there, but it's delivered in that flat, halting Alexa voice that's clearly just a machine-generated string of words.
-It's particularly noticable when you come across a section of poetry or a song; what Alexa isn't able to replicate is the proper cadedence of Tolkien's written words.
+It's particularly noticeable when you come across a section of poetry or a song; what Alexa isn't able to replicate is the proper cadence of Tolkien's written words.
 I've been seeing it as something of a placeholder: I haven't wanted to stop reading the book, but I can't really continue while I'm driving, working with the chickens, chores, post office runs, etc.

 Fortunately, I was able to get this squared away with a couple of text prompts: "listen to Lord of the Rings audiobook" seemed to do the trick, because Serkis's gravelly voice replaced Alexa's.
 It's like walking through a sterile, glass building out a door into a wild thicket: an enormous difference.